TristanB17/surfturf/README.md

 [newsearch](https://i.imgur.com/GTqFb0g.png)

 After clicking 'search', a user will then be presented with a series of locations (or one depending on the specificity of the user's search parameters) which all share attributes of the original search.
-A user is able to select the intended location
+A user is able to select the intended location.

 [verifylocation](https://i.imgur.com/31Moi5l.png)

-And finally the user is presented with weather information on the current date.
+The user is then presented with weather information on the current date.

 [weatherresults](https://i.imgur.com/RGhkNrl.png)